Nikolay-Lysenko/pymixer/README.md

 To start with, there is a [tutorial](https://github.com/Nikolay-Lysenko/pymixer/blob/master/docs/tutorial.ipynb) where this library is used for generating polyphonic audio from MIDI representation of a demo fugue.

-To get more information, one can read docstring from the source code.
+To get more information, one can read docstrings from the source code.
 These docstrings are informative enough.

 ## Installation